semrebayrak/team-sticker-album/README.md

 Note : In Order To Avoid Having Problems With JSON Server.
-Please Wait 1-2 SECOND BETWEEN SENDING REQUESTS

-To Run JSON Server:
+Please Wait 1-2 Second Between Sending Requests To Run JSON Server: